 Unsung Heroines of the Anti-slavery Movement Remembered

 Historic England is celebrating the women instrumental in the abolition of slavery.
-From the Quaker Elizabeth Heyrick, the first campaigner to call for an immediate end to slavery (years ahead of better known male campaigners), the escaped slave Mary Prince who delivered a petition to parliament, to Sarah Parker Remond, a free black American woman who toured the country encouraging support for an end to slavery in the USA.
+From the Quaker Elizabeth Heyrick, the first campaigner to call for an immediate end to slavery (years ahead of better known male campaigners), Mary Prince who escaped from slavery and delivered a petition to parliament, to Sarah Parker Remond, a free Black American woman who toured the country encouraging support for an end to slavery in the USA.

 These podcasts are part of Historic England’s work to raise awareness of under-represented groups and their untold histories.

 Giving a voice to the many